-Biomedical Treatment for Autism and Speech Delay
+Biomedical Treatment for Autism & Speech Delay

-Introduction to Biomedical Treatments at Vitalia Vancouver
+Introduction to Natural Speech Therapy at our Vancouver Clinic

 Thank you for choosing Dr. Tasreen Alibhai, ND and Vitalia Health Care.
 We look forward to working with you and your child, developing an individualized treatment plan to address your child's needs and reach your treatment goals.